Nickchapman3773/Uranium-Fever/README.md

 	- Crouch and you can still steal these items!
 - Stock New Vegas - What is the Stock New Vegas Folder and why do I need it?
 	- It is an installation of Fallout New Vegas that has already had several root mods installed.
 It also has the benefit of not altering the Steam/GOG Fallout New Vegas installation.
 Uranium Fever is entirely self contained in this respect.
+- Traveling to the Mojave - How does the transition from the Capital Wasteland to the Mojave Wasteland work?
+Won't you be overpowered?
+	- We use a mod called Benny Humbles you and Steals Your Stuff to address this.
+The mod resets the player's levels, reduces your skills, resets your karma, removes your power armor training, reduces your SPECIAL until your meet certain criteria (this is later recovered), steals your gear (this is later recovered), and provides an XP boost so that the player can recover more quickly.
+The player will retain their perks and holdout weapons.
 - TTW Installation - Can I just move my TTW installation from a prior modlist into the TTW mod folder?
 	- No. The TTW Installer edits Fallout New Vegas files in the [NoDelete] Stock New Vegas folder.
 This is intentional to allow Uranium Fever to be entirely self contained.
 - TTW Installation Failed - I am getting an error saying "The installed Fallout: New Vegas version is unsupported".
 Why?